 Also known as: Cysts - kidneys, Kidney - polycystic, Autosomal dominant polycystic kidney disease or ADPKD

-- Abdominal pain or tenderness
+- Abdominal tenderness over the liver

-- Blood in the urine
+- Growths in the kidneys or abdomen

 - Blood pressure medicines

 - Low-salt diet

 - You have a family history of PKD or related disorders and you are planning to have children (you may want to have genetic counseling)